GENIVI/rvi_sota_server/docs/wiki/Use-Cases.md

    - Steps

-       * E1 - An ADD-SOFTWARE-PACKAGE command is sent from Web Server to SOTA Server, together with an ID string, a version (major.minor.patch), a description, and a vendor
+       * E1 - An ADD-SOFTWARE-PACKAGE command is sent from Web Server to SOTA Server together with an ID string, a version (major.minor.patch), a description, and a vendor.
+The software package binary is sent as part of the command together with a checksum.
-       * E2 - Software Package is added to SOTA Server Database
+       * E2 - Software package's meta-data is added to SOTA Server database
+       * E3 - The SOTA Server stores the package binary in its storage area and stores the URL to the binary in the database.
+       * E4 - A success code is sent back to Web Server

+   - Exceptions

+       * X1 - Software Package with same ID String and Version is already registered with SOTA Server.
+Triggered by E2

+### <a name="PACKAGE-ADD-RESOLVER">[PACKAGE-ADD-RESOLVER](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#PACKAGE-ADD-RESOLVER) Register a new Package with External Resolver</a>

+Add a software Package that can be pushed to a specific Component on a VIN

+   - Actors

+       * Web Server
+       * External Resoler

+   - Preconditions

+       * Software package does not already exist

+   - Steps

+       * E1 - An ADD-SOFTWARE-PACKAGE command is sent from Web Server to the Resolver together with an ID string, a version (major.minor.patch), a description, and a vendor.
+       * E2 - Software package's meta-data is added to the Resolver database
        * E3 - An ADD-SOFTWARE-PACKAGE command is sent from Web Server to External Resolver together with an ID string.
        * E4 - Software Package is added to External Resolver database
        * E5 - A success code is sent back to Web Server